SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ##### HTTP, no TLS

 The following example configures ingress to access PubSub+ REST service.
 Replace `<my-pubsubplus-service>` with the name of the service of your deployment (hint: the service name is similar to your pod names).
+The port name must match the `service.ports` name in the PubSub+ `values.yaml` file.

 ```yaml
 apiVersion: networking.k8s.io/v1